jaspector

 Permits are required for construction or improvements in a flood zone; altered, constructed, converted, demolished, enlarged, improved, or repaired buildings and structures; new houses and other structures; alterations and renovations; decks; ramps and wheelchair lifts; pools and pool barriers; piers, boathouses, boatlifts, retaining walls, bulkheads, and finger piers; foundation repair; sheathing and floor joists; commercial reroofing and structural residential reroofing; new windows or doors when openings are added or enlarged; attic or basement conversions; demolition; solar panels and windmills; signs; tenant and commercial buildouts; change of use; asbestos removal; tents over 900 square feet; construction trailers; amusement devices; electrical, plumbing, and mechanical trade work; and elevators.
 Land disturbance over 2,500 square feet requires a county land-disturbance permit.
 Tidal wetlands activities such as bulkheads, riprap, groins, piers, marinas, and boat ramps require wetlands authorization.

-Typical processing time is No countywide public turnaround estimate is published.
+Building permit processing times in unincorporated Gloucester County, VA typically run No countywide public turnaround estimate is published.
 The Site Plan Committee meets on the second Monday of each month at 3:00 p.m. and the fourth Monday of each month at 8:30 a.m.
 Inspection requests made before 4:00 p.m. are generally attempted the next business day, pending workload..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Gloucester County, VA.
 The following work is generally exempt: Farm buildings exempt from permit as outlined in USBC Section 102.3.7; Site-plan exemptions for: single-family detached dwellings, two-family dwellings, accessory buildings to single-family and two-family dwellings, subdivisions for dwellings or mobile homes where a county site development plan has already been submitted and approved under the subdivision ordinance, and agricultural, horticultural, or silvicultural activity.
 Note: Gloucester does not publish a comprehensive exempt-work list; the county's public guidance focuses on what requires a permit.
 Even where building-code exemptions apply, county floodplain, Chesapeake Bay, wetlands, zoning, and site-development rules can still trigger separate local review.
 Confirm whether your project requires a permit with Gloucester County Building Inspection before starting work.
+When in doubt, confirm with the local building department before starting work.